-Tuesday, 8th.
-September at 11am: meet for coffee and rock cakes at the Pavilion Café, Pavilion Gardens, Brighton keeping our distance!
+Members have been meeting every Tuesday at 11am for coffee and rock cakes at the Pavilion Café, Pavilion Gardens, Brighton. (photo 14-July-2020)

 Dame Vera Lynn, who lived in Ditchling, East Sussex, passed-away on 18 June 2020 aged 103 surrounded by her close family.
 The Society sends its deepest condolences to her family

 Dame Vera appeared in the revue Apple Sauce with Max which commenced on 22 August at the Holborn Empire to 9 September.
 Its run was curtailed due to a bomb destroying the theatre.
 The revue continued at the London Palladium from 5 March 1941 and ended on 29 November that year.

 We were devastated to hear that our president, Roy Hudd OBE had passed away after a short illness on 15 March 2020.

 When the Society was formed twenty years ago in Brighton, everyone agreed, there was only one man to take on the President’s role and that was ‘Our Roy’!
 And like everyone else too, we did regard him as “Ours”!!